MeloMatheus89/project-switch-filter/readme.md

 After starting the development server, you can access the application at `http://localhost:5173`.

-## Contributing

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
+All the models listeds are properties of Intelbras and Intelbras Only.

 ## Contact